Student Wellbeing and Engagement Policy

 Self-referrals or referrals from peers.

-TC utilises Program for Students with Disability (PSD) resources where possible through the employment of specialist Education Support staff, the provision of professional development and ensuring school resources are accessible to all students.
-Students supported by the Program for Students with Disabilities will be allocated assistance from Educational Support staff, as required to meet the educational needs of the student.
-Our Learning Support specialist, a qualified special education teacher, oversees this program.
+Templestowe College utilises Disability Inclusion and Program for Students with Disability resources where possible through the employment of specialist Education Support staff, the provision of professional development and ensuring school resources are accessible to all students.
+Students funded through these programs at the Tier 3 level will be allocated assistance from Educational Support staff, as required to meet the educational needs of the student.
+Students identified at the Tier 2 level under the new Disability Inclusion Model, will be supported through small group interventions.
+Our Leader of Inclusion is a qualified special education Leading Teacher who oversees this program.

 Individual Education Plans and Student Support Groups